sstsimulator/sst-docs/docs/guides/features/signal.md

 ## Custom RealTimeActions

 :::note
 Custom RealTimeActions were introduced in SST 14.1.
-The API is evolving and expected to be stable by SST 15.0.
+The API stable as of SST 15.0 but new functionality will be added as needed.
 :::

 ### SIGUSR1/SIGUSR2